robenkleene/software-references/excel/excel-cells.md

 # Excel Cells

+- To wrap text in the cell, choose `Home > Wrap Text`
 - To merge (or join) cells, use `Home > Merge & Center` (the icon is two arrows in a cell pointing outward)
     - Clicking and holding the `Merge & Center` icon has more options including to merge cells
     - The option to unmerge is under the same menu